 Boston Medical Center (Boston, MA)

 Kaiser Permanente (Prince George's and Montgomery counties, MD)

 In Phase I of AIHC, CCI worked with cross-disciplinary teams from within each participating hospitals and health systems.
 The teams analyzed the ecosystem, communities, and markets in which they are situated and calibrated how their institutional goals and approaches fit their context.
 They also analyzed potential partners and explored how to leverage their contributions by building capital stacks that blend investment from stakeholders with different objectives for mission, risk, and return.
 The purpose of Phase I was to help participants better understand what it might take to make the case to deepen and accelerate their community investment approach.

 AIHC Phase II

-Phase II of AIHC helps participating hospitals and health systems take the next steps to implement their affordable housing strategies.
-Over two years, institutions will partner with other stakeholders to generate, structure and implement new affordable housing projects in their communities while strengthening the enabling environment that makes such investments possible.
+Phase II of AIHC helps participating hospitals and health systems build upon the momentum generated in Phase I and take the next steps to implement their affordable housing strategies.

 Participants in Phase II will include not only health system executives and staff, but also representatives from local government, affordable housing developers, foundations, community groups, and community development financial institutions.

 Over two years, AIHC will help health institutions and their community partners to deploy their assets to advance affordable housing as a way to create more equitable, sustainable and healthy communities.
 Together they will develop and begin to execute a pipeline of affordable housing projects and work with partners to advance long-term community investment in affordable housing.